Health Benefits of Turnout for Horses

 benefits of turnout for horses image of horses grazing together

 There are many health benefits of turnout for horses.
-From time to play, move and interact with other herd members, to having access to more natural types of forage, it’s easy to see why horses do better outside than in.
-However, unfortunately for some, time outside poses risks to health such as laminitis, sweet itch, UV damage and other related conditions.
+From play time and socialising to having access to natural types of forage, it’s easy to see why horses do better outside.
+However, unfortunately for some, time outside poses risks to health such as laminitis, sweet-itch, UV damage and other related conditions.
 Ultimately, turnout is a balancing act for many horse owners.
 However, with the many benefits associated with turnout, it’s absolutely worth considering how best to maximise the time any horse spends outside.

-This article looks at four benefits of turnout for horses that can be considered for all, whether on grass, in a turnout arena or starvation paddock at any time of day.
+This article looks at four benefits of turnout for horses that can be considered for all.
+Whether on grass, in a turnout arena or starvation paddock at any time of day, it’s better than stood still.

 Mental Health